kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 1.3.14 =
+* Minor bug fix – modal not appearing when last item in the trash (provided by ClementRoy)

 = 1.3.13 =
 * Bug fix preventing some custom post types from being enabled
 * Bug fix - editors with sort capabilities menu sync enabled